CYPRUS TAX SYSTEM

 The following types of income are exempt from taxation:

-- Interest which does not arise from the ordinary activities of the company or closely related to the ordinary activities of the company.
+• Interest which does not arise from the ordinary activities of the company is closely related to the ordinary activities of the company.

 Losses Carried Forward

 Tax losses in one year which cannot be set-off can be carried forward and set-off against future profits for up to 5 years.
 Alternatively, current year losses can be set-off against profits made by another company if both companies are tax resident in Cyprus and are both of a Group.

 A Group is defined as:

 • One company holding not less than 75% of share in another company.

 • At least 75% of voting shares of both companies are held by another company.

 Reorganisations, Mergers, Transfer of Assets, Partial Divisions

 Assets and liabilities can be transferred without any tax implications with a Reorganization structure and tax losses may then be carried forward by the receiving company.
 Reorganizations include mergers, demergers, transfer of assets, partial divisions.